 Janet joined the team in September 2017, having spent the previous 35 years as a librarian and finds the challenges of being an office administrator very rewarding.
 Married to Ashley (Assistant Priest) and with a church background (her late father being a lay reader for 57 years and a member of general synod), she has worshipped at the Parish Church since 1976.

 Her duties include dealing with the day-to-day finances, producing the weekly handout, collating rotas, updating the website, answering telephone calls and email enquiries, plus other general office duties.

 In her spare time she enjoys tracing the family tree, reading, jigsaws, gardening and listening to classical music.

-Born and raised in Barnsley, Diane now lives near Kendal with her husband and two children.
+Born and raised in Barnsley, Diane now lives near Kendal with her husband who have two grown up children.
 She has been the Vicar’s PA since November 2011 and enjoys the diversity that this job entails!
-Amongst a variety of other things, Diane helps organise the Annual Charity Christmas Tree Festivals.
+Amongst a variety of other things, Diane helps to organise the Annual Charity Christmas Tree Festival.
 She will probably be your first point of contact should you wish to meet with the Vicar.
-In her spare time she does a little jogging around the lanes, and has completed the Great North Run twice.
+In her spare time she enjoys cycling and racing many miles indoors with other people from around the world.
+I know - it sounds bonkers!